ICMR - NIRBI

 Electron Microscopy

-Electron microscopy at the National Institute of Cholera and Enteric Diseases started in the early 80’s with the installation of a Philips state-of-the-art transmission electron microscope, model 420T.
-One high vacuum evaporator (shadow caster), Polaron E6100, was also installed along with the EM.
-Later on one LKB Nova ultramicrotome, a LKB 7800 knifemaker , one De Vere enlarger, one JEOL JEE-400 high vacuum evaporator along with a JEOL HDT400 hydrophilic treatment apparatus were also installed.
-At the beginning of the new millennium the laboratory was upgraded to a cryoEM laboratory.
-To this end, one FEI Tecnai 12 BioTwin transmission electron microscope with a Gatan cryostage, one Leica EM CPC universal cryo-workstation, one Leica Ultracut UCT ultramicrotome with FC6 cryo attachment were installed in the laboratory.
+The Division of Electron microscopy at the National Institute for Research in Bacterial Infection started in the early 80s with a Philips state-of-the-art transmission electron microscope.
+One JEOL JEE-400 high vacuum evaporator and a JEOL HDT400 hydrophilic treatment apparatus were also installed.
+At the beginning of the new millennium, the division was upgraded to a cryoEM laboratory.
+To this end, one FEI Tecnai 12 BioTwin transmission electron microscope with a Gatan cryostage, one Leica EM CPC universal cryo-workstation, and one Leica Ultracut UCT ultramicrotome with FC6 cryo attachment were installed.
+The Division also has one environmental scanning electron microscope ESEM (FEI Quanta 200).

 The electron microscope is used primarily for research and occasionally for diagnosis.
-The techniques in routine use are negative-staining analysis, Kleinschmidt’s protein monolayer technique of DNA, partial denaturation mapping of DNA, heteroduplex analysis of DNA, protein-free spreading methods of DNA and RNA, immunoelectron microscopy, ferritin labellig, ultramicrotomy, darkfield electron microscopy and electron diffraction, cryoelectron microscopy, three-dimensional image reconstruction and tomography, environmental scanning electron microscopy and atomic force microscopy.
+The techniques in routine use are bacteriophage isolation and characterization, negative-staining analysis, ultramicrotomy, cryo-electron microscopy, three-dimensional image reconstruction, and scanning electron microscopy.

 Histopathological changes caused by different enteric pathogens have been studied by light microscopy.
-Surface structural changes and in-depth ulltrastructural changes are being studied using scanning and transmission electron microscopes.
-Few of the important enteropathogens studied so far are: Vibrio cholerae, Helicobacter pylori, Shigella and Aeromonas hydrophila.
+Surface structural changes and in-depth ultra-structural changes are being studied using scanning and transmission electron microscopes.
+A few of the important enteric pathogens studied so far are V. cholerae, Helicobacter pylori, Shigella and Salmonella.